wvirany/molcollisions/README.md

 # Experiments

-## Regression experiments

-Experiments can either be run programmatically or via the command line:
+Experiments can either be run programmatically or via the command line.
+The following code snippets show how to run regression experiments, but the interface is the same for classification or BO experiments.

 ### Programmatic usage: